 To buck this trend and cultivate a trusted relationship with your users, make sure to address the following privacy and data security considerations:

 - Does your application collect, use, and/or transmit sensitive data?
-If yes, what security measures (encryption, authentication, incident response plan, etc) have you incorporated to protect it?
+If yes, what security measures (e.g., encryption, authentication, incident response plan) have you implemented to protect it?

 - Do you have the necessary safeguards in place to comply with regulations?